-TPWD currently operates 95 state parks and natural areas, 49 wildlife management areas and eight fish hatcheries, comprising 1.4 million acres that are managed in the public trust for recreation and conservation.
+TPWD currently operates 95 state parks and natural areas, 47 wildlife management areas and eight fish hatcheries, comprising 1.4 million acres that are managed in the public trust for recreation and conservation.
 State parks and wildlife management areas offer a remarkable variety of opportunities to experience the outdoors.
 From the desert mountain sky islands of Big Bend Ranch State Park to the cypress swamps of Caddo Lake Wildlife Management Area, TPWD maintains and provides outdoor experiences ranging from peaceful to exhilarating, and from suburban oases to backcountry wilderness.
+TPWD also conserves some of the great cultural and historic treasures of our state, including ancient Native American rock art at Seminole Canyon and Hueco Tanks.
+Sites that speak to our identity as Texans, such as the origin of Texas ranching at Goliad and the struggle for independence at Washington-on-the-Brazos and the San Jacinto Battleground, are managed by TPWD, as well the signpost of an expanding nation's frontier at Fort Richardson and its emergence as a world power as shown by the Battleship Texas.